-The results of the empirical analysis are presented in Tables 2, 3 and 4.
-First, model (3) was estimated for four different time periods: 1980-1989, 1990-1999, 2000-2007 as well as for the entire period of 1980-2007.
+The results of our empirical analysis are presented in Tables 1, 2 and 3.
+First, we estimated model (3) for four different time periods: 1980-1989, 1990-1999, 2000-2007 as well as for the entire period of 1980-2007.
+The results of this analysis are presented in Table 1.
+Then we estimated the model for different regions, namely, Asia, Africa, and Latin America and the Caribbean.
 The results of this analysis are presented in Table 2.
-Then the model was estimated for different regions, namely, Asia, Africa, and Latin America and the Caribbean.
+Finally we estimated the model for different income levels, namely, low income, low middle income, upper middle income and all income levels.
 The results of this analysis are presented in Table 3.
-Finally the model was estimated for different income levels, namely, low income, low middle income, upper middle income and all income levels.
-The results of this analysis are presented in Table 4.